This Jade Crystal Massage Will De-Puff Your Whole Face

 - Keep the gua sha tool at a 15-degree angle to the skin—almost flat but not quite.
 This covers more surface and gives a gentle pull on the skin, which is also necessary for the correct technique.

 - All of our lymph drains into an area called "terminus" in the little dips right above the middle of each collarbone; we can think of this area as the "dump."
-The direction of the lymphatic pathways on the face are from the center of the face, out toward the hairline, so we want to move all of the stagnant lymph, or the "trash" out to the outer sides of the face and then sweep it all down the neck to the "dump" above the collarbone.
+The direction of the lymphatic pathways on the face is from the center of the face, out toward the hairline, so we want to move all of the stagnant lymph, or the "trash," out to the outer sides of the face and then sweep it all down the neck to the "dump" above the collarbone.

 - Repeat the whole routine on the second side!

 All in all, finding a routine that works for you might be very personal.
 But here are some common ones you should do your best to avoid: